You might have seen black PCB. The real color of the PCBs is the solder mask, not PCB itself.

 Black PCB coating has some advantages.
 First of all, it boosts the safety of electronic devices.

-The coating can either be done in a manual process or automatically be depending on your choice.
-When you perform the coating procedure, and it happens that it penetrates to the shadowed areas, you can still rectify this through secondary means.
+When you perform the coating procedure, and it happens that it penetrates the shadowed areas, you can still rectify this through secondary means.

 There are different types of coats that you can use for the black PCB.
 The following are some of the coats available to choose from: